 Carnival has ancient origins.
-From the Dionysian rites of ancient Greece to the Saturnalia of Romans this festivity has always represented the “end” and the “new beginning”: interpreted through times as closing and new beginning of the cycle of communities, of agricultural work, up to arrive at the Carnival as the beginning of the Lenten fasting period, in preparation for Easter.
+From the Dionysian rites of ancient Greece to the Saturnalia of Romans this festivity has always represented the “end” and the “new beginning”: interpreted through times as a new beginning of the cycle of communities, of agricultural work, up to arrive at the Carnival as the beginning of the Lenten fasting period, in preparation for Easter.

-The masks of Carnival have a meaning that refers to this rite of suspension of values, even if the today versions derive mainly from the theatre.
-In particular, the Commedia dell’Arte and the popular and puppets theater have given life to human types and characters that have become part of the national traditions and bearers of vices and virtues.
+The masks of Carnival have a meaning that refers to this rite of suspension of values, even if today’s versions derive mainly from the theatre.
+In particular, the Commedia dell’Arte and the popular puppets theater have given life to human types and characters that have become part of the national traditions and bearers of vices and virtues.

 This long preamble helped us to prepare the ground for the real question we want to ask you today: do you already know all the traditional carnival masks of the Emilia Romagna region?

-It is the best known of the traditional characters of the Emilia Romagna Carnival.
+It is the best-known of the traditional characters of the Emilia Romagna Carnival.

-The character of Balanzone came from the world of puppets of Commedia dell’Arte and its name “Balanzone” derives from “bala” (dialectal: lying) or from “balanza” (dialectal: large scale), a symbol of justice and of its law studies.
+The character of Balanzone came from the world of puppets of Commedia dell’Arte and its name Balanzone derives from “bala” (dialectal: lying) or from “balanza” (dialectal: large scale), a symbol of justice and of its law studies.

 Fagiolino is the only mask that comes from the underclass, and from the stage of puppets.
 It has a name and a “surname”, Fagiolino Fanfani, a mask created in Bologna by the famous puppeteer Cavazza.
 In popular tradition, Fagiolino represents the brat of the slums of nineteenth-century Bologna, always hungry, dirty, and ragged.

 The full name is Sganapino Posapiano Squizzagnocchi also known as Magnazza, and it is born in 1877 from the imagination of the young puppeteer Augusto Galli (apprentice of Angelo Cuccoli).

 Nice and smart Modenese mask belonging to the category of the gross and ignorant peasant.
-Troubled in the soul for social belonging, Sandrone tries to escape it trying to appear more educated than he is.
+Troubled in the soul for social belonging, Sandrone tries to appear more educated than he is.
 He strives to speak Italian giving life, however, to an incomprehensible and meaningless “pastiche”.

 Tasi is the protagonist of the famous and historic Carnevale di Cento, which is one of the two Italian Carnival – together with Viareggio – twinned with the Rio’s one.
 He is represented while holding a white fox on a leash.
 Legend has it that, forced to choose between his wife and a good glass of wine, he preferred to go to the tavern.